 In general, most viburnums are relatively pest-free.
-Occasionally disease or insect pest problems do occur, and usually it is during those times that the plants are under stress or growing in less than ideal conditions.
+Occasionally, disease or insect pest problems do occur, and usually, during those times, the plants are under stress or growing in less than ideal conditions.

 Fungal Leaf Spots

-A variety of leaf spots are caused by the fungi Cercospora spp., Phoma spp., and Phyllosticta spp.
+A variety of leaf spots are caused by the fungi Cercospora species, Phoma species, and Phyllosticta species.
 These fungal leaf spots on viburnum typically are angular to irregular-shaped, and the leaf tissue in the spots is sunken and dry.
-Spots may begin small, but enlarge or merge , and may be reddish to grayish brown.
-Fungal leaf spots typically occur during warm, moist summer months, and initially will occur on older foliage.
-The disease anthracnose (caused by Colletotrichum spp.), appears as black, sunken lesions.
+Spots may begin small but enlarge or merge and may be reddish to grayish brown.
+Fungal leaf spots typically occur during warm, moist summer months and initially will occur on older foliage.
+The disease anthracnose (caused by Colletotrichum species) appears as black, sunken lesions.
 Leaf spots and anthracnose are fairly common on viburnum foliage, but these foliar diseases are not usually serious.

 Prevention & Control: Many foliar problems can be prevented by keeping leaves as dry as possible.
 Avoid overhead irrigation and improve air circulation with adequate plant spacing and selective branch pruning.
 Prune overhanging trees around diseased shrubs to reduce humidity levels and speed the drying of foliage.
 Hand remove spotted leaves on lightly diseased plants.
-Rake up and destroy infected fallen leaves.
-The removal of this leaf material will minimize the chances of the disease reoccurring the next season.
+Rake up and destroy infected fallen leaves, and then apply a fresh layer of mulch beneath plants.
+The removal of this leaf material and then applying mulch will minimize the chances of the disease reoccurring the next season.

 Algal Leaf Spot

-Viburnum species may become diseased with powdery mildew, caused by the fungus, Erysiphe sparsa (formerly Microsphaera sparsa).
-The occurrence and spread of this disease is favored by a combination of warm days, cool nights, and humid conditions, but is inhibited by rain.
+Viburnum species may become diseased with powdery mildew caused by the fungus Erysiphe viburni.
+The occurrence and spread of this disease is favored by a combination of warm days, cool nights, and humid conditions but is inhibited by rain.
 Powdery mildew is worse on plants in the shade.

-Powdery mildew can be controlled with sprays of fungicides containing myclobutanil, propiconazole, thiophanate-methyl, or horticultural oil (see Table 1 for specific products).
-To prevent foliar injury, apply horticultural oils for powdery mildew control only if temperatures are below 85 °F. Although sulfur is sometimes used for powdery mildew control, it is not recommended for sulfur-sensitive plants, such as viburnums.
+Powdery mildew can be controlled with fungicides containing myclobutanil, propiconazole, thiophanate-methyl, or horticultural oil (see Table 1 for specific products).
+To prevent foliar injury, apply 2% horticultural oils for powdery mildew control only if temperatures are below 85 °F and when no rainfall is forecast for the next 24 hours.
+NOTE: Although sulfur is sometimes used for powdery mildew control, it is not recommended for sulfur-sensitive plants, such as viburnums.

-Downy mildew on viburnum is caused by the fungus, Plasmopara viburni.
+The fungus Plasmopara viburni causes downy mildew on viburnums.
 This foliar disease occurs and spreads rapidly during cool to warm weather conditions coupled with periods of leaf wetness.
 Initially, this disease appears as light green spots on the upper leaf surfaces.
 The spots enlarge to form angular patches between the leaf veins.
-On the lower leaf surfaces downy grayish white fungal growth appears.
+On the lower leaf surfaces, downy grayish-white fungal growth appears.

-Prevention & Control: As with other foliar diseases, downy mildew can be prevented by keeping the foliage as dry as possible.
+Prevention & Control: As with other foliar diseases, downy mildew occurrence and severity may be reduced by keeping the foliage as dry as possible.
+Do not use overhead irrigation.
 When planting viburnum or other nearby plants, allow for adequate plant spacing.
 Prune back adjacent shrubs or overhanging tree limbs.
 These steps will improve air circulation around the plants and aid in the drying of foliage.
-Rake up and destroy infected fallen leaves.
+Rake up and burn or dispose of infected fallen leaves and apply an additional layer of mulch beneath the shrubs.

 If fungicides are necessary, sprays should adequately cover both the upper and lower leaf surfaces.
-Fungicides labeled to control downy mildew include mancozeb, chlorothalonil, or copper fungicides (see Table 1 for specific products).
+Fungicides labeled to control downy mildew include mancozeb or chlorothalonil (see Table 1 for specific products).

 Botryosphaeria Dieback & Canker

-The fungal disease called Botryosphaeria dieback and canker, caused by Botryosphaeria spp., is most likely to occur on plants suffering from drought stress, bark injuries, pruning wounds, or other environmental stresses.
-Healthy plants are much more resistant to infection by Botryosphaeria spp., as they will wall off the fungus and prevent its spread through the branch.
+The fungal disease called Botryosphaeria dieback and canker, caused by Botryosphaeria species, is most likely to occur on plants suffering from drought stress, bark injuries, pruning wounds, or other environmental stresses.
+Healthy plants are much more resistant to infection by Botryosphaeria, as plants will wall off the fungus and prevent its spread through the branch.

 Upon entry via a wound, the fungus kills cambium and sapwood tissue, causing sunken dead areas called cankers.
-The cankers are small initially, but enlarge or coalesce (merge) into large areas that girdle the branch or trunk.
+The cankers are small initially but enlarge or coalesce (merge) into large areas that girdle the branch or trunk.
 Water movement is stopped beyond that point and results in a rapid wilting or browning of foliage.
-Branches with cankers may fail to leaf out in the spring.
+Branches with cankers may fail to leaf out in the spring and die.

-Prune any branches with cankers back to green healthy wood.
-If entire branches must be pruned, cut the limb just outside the branch collar and not flush with the trunk.
-Disinfest pruners between every cut with a 70% alcohol or 10% bleach solution.
-Dispose of all prunings, as this plant material is a potential source of disease for viburnums, as well as other woody shrubs.
-No fungicides are recommended for the control of fungal cankers, but pruning wounds may be sprayed for protection with a benzimidazole fungicide, such as thiophanate methyl (see Table 1 for specific products).
+Prune any branches with cankers back to green, healthy wood.
+If entire branches must be pruned, cut the limb just outside the swollen branch collar and not flush with the trunk.
+Disinfect the pruners between every cut with a 70% alcohol or 10% bleach solution.
+Burn or dispose of all prunings, as this plant material is a potential source of disease for viburnums, as well as other woody shrubs.
+No fungicides are recommended for the control of fungal cankers, but pruning wounds may be immediately sprayed for protection with a benzimidazole fungicide, such as thiophanate methyl (see Table 1 for specific products).

 Armillaria Root Rot